kamillasulebakk/IN4110/assignment5/README.md

 # Project 5: Strømpris

-Only task 1, 2, 3 and 5 is implemented.
+Only task 1, 2, 3 and 5 are implemented.
 Links on the plot webpage to the documentation for the implementation has been produced, but the help page is not fully implemented.

 ## This project is created with:
 * Python version: 3.7.6